tchiotludo/akhq/README.md

 Take care when you mount configuration files to not remove akhq files located on /app.
 You need to explicitely mount the `/app/application.yml` and not mount the `/app` directory.
-This will remove the AkHQ binnaries and give you this error: ` /usr/local/bin/docker-entrypoint.sh: 9: exec: ./akhq: not found`
+This will remove the AKHQ binnaries and give you this error: ` /usr/local/bin/docker-entrypoint.sh: 9: exec: ./akhq: not found`

 ```yaml